 What is ISO 15118?

-ISO 15118 is an international communication standard for electric vehicles (EVs), charge points (CPs), and charge point management systems (CPMSs).
-It specifies a secure and reliable way for these devices to exchange authentication and authorization data, charging parameters, and billing information.
+ISO 15118 is an international communication standard for electric vehicles developed by the International Organization for Standardization (ISO) to establish a common communication protocol for electric vehicles (EVs), charge points (CPs), and charge point management systems (CPMSs).
+ISO 15118 specifies a secure and reliable way for these devices to exchange authentication and authorization data, charging parameters, and billing information.

 Authentication, Authorization, and Plug & Charge